ManulaUluwatta/flaskEcommerceApp/README.md

 # E-commerce App
-#### Description
+## Description:
-    This is online shopping app.This application is based on Flask framework.
-    This is my final project for [Harvard CS50x](https://cs50.harvard.edu/x/2021/) course.
-    There are different sections on the web application.
-You can read search products by filtering category vice, if you are an admin, you can add products into the system.
+    This is online shopping app.This application is based on Flask framework.It's my final project for [Harvard CS50x](https://cs50.harvard.edu/x/2021/) course.There are different sections on the web application.
+You can read search products by filtering category vice,if you are an admin, you can add products into the system.

 ## CS50 Final Project - E-commerce App: